Fortinetics

 First subcontractor-level DOJ FCA settlement — $421K

-An Illinois precision machining subcontractor settled with DOJ in December 2025, the first enforcement action against a sub rather than a prime.
-Cybersecurity-related FCA cases rose 156% year-over-year in 2025.
-False Claims Act liability attaches to the SPRS certification itself — no breach required.
+An Illinois precision machining subcontractor settled with DOJ in December 2025 — reportedly the first cyber-fraud settlement to reach the subcontractor tier rather than a prime.
+Cyber-fraud FCA settlement value rose roughly 233% year-over-year in 2025.
+False Claims Act liability attaches to the SPRS certification itself — no breach required, and the July 2026 CMMC suspension does not change this.

 Read more →